samcottle/notes/sailing.md

 ### Gybing

-Technique used to sailing downwind, by moving the bow from one side of the wind to the other.
+Technique used to sail **downwind**, by moving the bow from one side of the wind to the other.

-A variation on this, often used in strong or gusty winds, is to do a 'chicken gybe'.
-Instead of moving the bow 90 degrees across the wind, you move it 270 degrees in the opposite direction.
-So it's a bit like taking 3x left turns instead of 1x right turn (or vice versa).
+In strong or gusty winds, an alternative is to do a _chicken gybe_.
+Instead of moving the bow directly across the wind by 90 degrees, you move it 270 degrees in the opposite direction (360 - 270 = 90).

 ### Heave to